-Pollution has decreased in many of the areas covered by carbon markets, also known as cap-and-trade systems, though it’s probably too early to tell if they’re really helping to slow global warming.
-The recession and a drop in U.S. prices for natural gas, which pollutes less than coal or oil, probably had more to do with the decline.
-The effectiveness of carbon markets remains a matter of dispute at the United Nations-sponsored talks to forge a new global emissions pact by 2015.
-Cap-and-trade is also getting more attention in the U.S. as one way to help power plants comply with proposed cuts in emissions.
-President Barack Obama tried and failed to bring a national cap-and-trade system to the U.S. during his first term.
-Europe’s experience has been inconclusive.
-It was the first to require pollution permits in 2005, only to see them plunge in value when industrial output and demand tumbled.
-That created a glut.
-With no political mechanism in place to manage the oversupply, the benchmark price for a permit to emit a metric ton of carbon dioxide plummeted from a high of 26.29 euros ($40.41) in 2008 to a low of 2.46 euros ($3.30) in April 2013.
-Carbon markets of various forms have followed in the northeastern U.S., Australia and New Zealand.
-California and seven Chinese regions and cities began their own systems in 2013 and South Korea is planning to join in, all of them learning from Europe’s mistakes.
+Emissions have decreased in many of the areas covered by carbon markets, usually known as cap-and-trade systems, though it’s probably too early to tell if they’re really helping to slow global warming.
+The recession and a drop in prices for natural gas, which pollutes less than coal or oil, probably had more to do with the decline.
+The effectiveness of carbon markets remains a matter of debate at the United Nations-sponsored talks to forge a new global emissions pact by the end of 2015.
+Cap-and-trade is getting more attention in the U.S. as one way to help power plants comply with proposals to cut emissions.
+President Barack Obama tried and failed to start a national cap-and-trade system during his first term.
+The European Union was the first to require pollution permits, in 2005, only to see them plunge in value when industrial output and demand tumbled.
+The glut sent the benchmark price for a permit to emit a metric ton of carbon dioxide plummeting 90 percent from its 2008 high to a low of 2.46 euros ($3.30) in April 2013.
+The price recovered to about 7 euros by the end of 2014.
+Carbon markets of various forms have followed in the northeastern U.S., California, New Zealand, seven Chinese regions and Korea, all of them learning from Europe’s mistakes.
+Two Canadian provinces are joining California’s market even as that country shuns a national approach.

-For emissions markets to work, they must provide incentives to upgrade plants, switch to cleaner fuels or pay for green investments in one place that theoretically offset pollution someplace else.
+For emissions markets to work, they must provide incentives to upgrade plants or switch to cleaner fuels.
 Governments figure out how much pollution-cutting their economies can tolerate, then distribute or sell individual rights to release carbon dioxide.
-As the pool of permits shrinks over time, companies that clean up their acts have more allowances than they need and can sell them to offset costs.
+As the pool of permits shrinks over time, companies that clean up their act have more allowances than they need and can sell them to offset costs.
+Thus market forces organize the best way to reach the goal.
 The types of carbon markets and their prices vary around the world, partly because emissions can be reduced at a lower cost in developing countries.
-The pilot systems in China, the world’s biggest emitter, don’t try to make cuts in the overall level of pollution, but instead aim to trim the amount per unit of industrial production.
-It’s therefore possible that China’s total emissions will continue to rise.
+The pilot systems in China, the world’s biggest emitter, don’t try to cut the total pollution level, but instead aim to trim the amount per unit of industrial production.

 In the markets now up and running, the current price probably isn’t high enough to change the behavior of the polluters they’re targeting.
 That’s brought criticism from opponents such as New Jersey Governor Chris Christie, who pulled his state out of the carbon market used by nine U.S. states, saying it cost too much and did little.
-Advocates argue that a market-based mechanism helps identify the cheapest way to cut pollution, even though it’s more complex and costly to maintain than a carbon tax.
-It may also provide important price signals to drive investment in green technologies ranging from energy-saving lightbulbs to solar power to carbon capture and storage.
-For advocates of carbon markets, it’s the best of a series of politically difficult options.
-Keeping the planet from overheating will probably require all of them.
+Advocates argue that a market-based mechanism identifies the cheapest way to curb pollution and ensures a certain level of cuts.
+It can be more complex and costly to maintain than a carbon tax, though in some countries, including the U.S., a tax is politically unpopular.
+Many countries — including U.K. and most Scandinavian nations — use a hybrid approach.
+What’s more, carbon markets can provide important price signals to drive investment in green technologies ranging from energy-saving lightbulbs to solar power to carbon capture and storage.

 The Reference Shelf